Cottbus Hauptbahnhof: History

 On 30 September 1989, the Lübbenau–Cottbus line was electrified, including the tracks at Cottbus station.
 On 16 December 1989, electrification was extended to Finsterwalde on the Halle–Cottbus line.
 In 1990, it was extended to Senftenberg (on the Großenhain–Cottbus line) and Guben (Cottbus–Guben line).

 In 1995, the National Garden Show (Bundesgartenschau) was held in Cottbus.
 On this occasion, the entrance building was extensively renovated and expanded.

 At the end of November 2010, a new electronic interlocking system was put into operation at a cost of €50 million.
 Since then, all signals, switches and crossings in the area of Cottbus station have been controlled from the control centre at Berlin-Pankow.

+In July 2012, representatives of the German and Polish transport ministries agreed to electrify the line from Cottbus to Wrocław (Cottbus-Forst railway).
+The plan was to run six Eurocity trains a day between Berlin and southern Poland, via Cottbus and Wrocław, once the construction work had been completed.
+However, electrification of the line was not on the cards.
+In 2020, it was decided that the electrification to Forst and the expansion from the current 120 km/h to 160 km/h would now be realized via the federal government's coal phase-out package of measures.
+The route to Görlitz (Berlin–Görlitz railway) is also to be electrified and expanded via the package of measures.

 Infrastructure

 The station is located south of central Cottbus on an east–west orientation.
 The original structure of the station as an island station can still be easily recognised by the large open area between the tracks.
 On this island some of the outbuildings of the temporary station built after the war have been preserved.
 Originally, the station was reached from Bahnhofstraße, which runs east of the station on a bridge over the tracks; there is now no connection from the bridge.

 On the central island there are two platform edges on through tracks and some bay platforms on terminating tracks.
 The station building, built in the style of the 1970s, is on the southern side of the tracks.
 During the reconstruction a new "home platform" was created next to the new entrance building.
 Between the entrance building and the central island, there are two island platforms and another north of it.